AnIdiotsGuide/discordjs-bot-guide/understanding/roles.md

 // or the person who made the command: let member = message.member;

 // Add the role!
-member.addRole(role).catch(console.error);
+member.roles.add(role).catch(console.error);

 // Remove a role!
-member.removeRole(role).catch(console.error);
+member.roles.remove(role).catch(console.error);
 ```

 Alright I feel like I have to add a _little_ precision here on implementation:

 * You can **not** add or remove a role that is higher than the bot's.
 This should be obvious.
 * The bot requires `MANAGE_ROLES` permissions for this.
 You can check for it using the code further down this page.
 * Because of global rate limits, you cannot do 2 role "actions" immediately one after the other.
 The first action will work, the second will not.
-You can go around that by using `<GuildMember>.setRoles([array, of, roles])`.
+You can go around that by using `<GuildMember>.roles.set([array, of, roles])`.
 This will overwrite all existing roles and only apply the ones in the array so be careful with it.

 ## Permission code